python-gitlab/python-gitlab/docs/api-usage.rst

    for item in items:
        print(item.attributes)

-The generator exposes extra listing information as received by the server:
+The generator exposes extra listing information as received from the server:

 * ``current_page``: current page number (first page is 1)
 * ``prev_page``: if ``None`` the current page is the first one